Skip to content

 Close-up hero bills are among the most important tools used by prop departments in film and television.

-These bills are specifically engineered to:
+These bills are specifically designed to:

-- Appear realistic on camera
+• Appear realistic on camera

-- Photograph cleanly under studio lighting
+• Photograph cleanly under studio lighting

-- Provide cinematic realism during close-ups
+• Provide cinematic realism during inserts and hero shots

 How Prop Money Is Used on Set